SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

 \begin{itemize} \item \textbf{Eavesdropper 1:} Eavesdropper only possesses the semantic decoder without any key information. \item \textbf{Eavesdropper 2:} Eavesdropper possesses the semantic decoder and the correct public key, but the private key is wrong. \item \textbf{Eavesdropper 3:} Eavesdropper possesses the semantic decoder and the correct public key, but without the private key. \end{itemize}

-Figure \ref{fig:attacker} shows the quantified result of SemSteDiff with legitimate receiver and eavesdroppers for SNR = 8 dB.
+Figure \ref{fig:attacker} shows the quantified performance of SemSteDiff with legitimate receiver and eavesdroppers n SNR = 8 dB of NTSCC framework.
 The legitimate receiver performs much better than eavesdroppers through all metrics, demonstrating strong semantic protection.
 Eavesdropper 1, which has no access to either key, simply intercepts the reconstructed stego image.
 It leads to the SSIM around 0.6717 and PSNR around 19.11 dB, but LPIPS remains high at 0.3, which shows similar structural of secret image but different semantic meaning.
 This phenomenon is caused by our key design strategy: the public key and private key are paraphrased to be semantically distinct but visually similar, enabling the diffusion model to generate natural-looking images to confuse the eavesdroppers.
 Eavesdropper 2 performs significantly worse with PSNR drops to 16.49 dB, SSIM to 0.5969, and LPIPS increases to 0.3777.
 It only has a correct public key but an incorrect private key, causing the output shifts entirely away from the secret image.
 Eavesdropper 3 with no private key performance similar in metric as eavesdropper 2.
 Although the public key provides some semantic information, the absence of private key guidance results in the generated images retaining only the general contours and posture similar to the secret images, the generated content is completely unrelated.
+Moreover, the secure performance is also influenced by SNR, which determines the amount of reliable semantic information available in the transmitted stego image.
+As the test SNR increases from 0 dB to 10 dB, the legitimate receiver's PSNR improves significantly from 19.98 dB to 21.33 dB, whereas Eavesdropper 1 only sees a marginal rise from 18.76 dB to 19.11 dB.
+This widening gap reveals that legitimate receivers leverage semantic keys to guide the reverse diffusion process could defend the channel noise, while eavesdroppers lacking such guidance or wrong guidance cannot compensate for this degradation.
+The influence in JSCC parameters tend to enlarge the semantic gap between legitimate receivers and eavesdroppers, reinforcing the overall security of SemSteDiff.